Which Statement Uses Logos in Its Argument?

 Final Thoughts

 Logos is the engine that drives persuasive communication forward.
-Because of that, when you can identify it, you become a more discerning reader—able to separate strong, evidence‑based arguments from flimsy opinion.
-When you can employ it, you give your own writing a sturdy, rational backbone that earns respect from skeptical audiences Worth keeping that in mind..
+Because of that, when you can identify it, you become a more discerning reader—able to separate reliable, evidence‑based arguments from flimsy opinion.
+When you can employ it, you give your own writing a sturdy, rational backbone that earns respect from skeptical audiences Still holds up..

 Remember the three pillars: